mittalarpan/Photo_Web_Application/README.md

 A login page to create , login , update , view , delete an account.

-We can add new albums and view or delete the existing ones.
+We can add new albums and update , view or delete the existing ones.

 We can see the description of an album or image.